The time I was hired to go on a Christian singles cruise

 A real shame I booked the wrong cruise.

-And wasted all that money from the bank account of a small independent magazine.
+A pity I screwed up and wasted all that money from the bank account of a small independent magazine.

 The first sign of trouble were the seniors.
 There were coupled-up freedom-65ers boarding the boat we presumed was ours.
 There were families with children walking up the ramp.
 We asked the fellow taking tickets whether we had the right ship.
 He said yes and I began to feel ill.

+Regardless, we had tickets.
 Might as well go to Haiti.

 The Christians seemed happy to get to know each other.
 We joined in.
 On the first full day, we saw world-class triple axels at the figure skating rink theatre.
 After dining with the Christians on escargot and lobster, it was off to the theatre to see a reasonable facsimile of Cirque du Soleil.